ImperialCollegeLondon/RCDS-intro-to-MATLAB/README.md

 * Solve the system of equations *x*+*y*=2, -*x*+3*y*=3.
 * Let `A = [1 2 3; 4 5 6; 5 7 9]` and `b = [-1; 0; 1]`.
 Solve *Ax=b*.
 What is the determinant of *A*?
 (Google!)

+### 3. GUIs:

+#### Use GUIDE to create apps with graphical user interfaces

+Graphical user interfaces (GUIs), also known as apps, provide user friendly interface with mouse click and keyboard input to control functions.
+You can share apps both for use within MATLAB and also as standalone desktop or web apps.

+You can choose from the following three ways to create an app in MATLAB:

+Convert a script into a simple app: Choose this option when you want to share a script with students or colleagues and allow them to modify variables using interactive controls.
+Create an app interactively: Choose this option when you want to create a more sophisticated app using a drag-and-drop environment to build the user interface.
+Create an app programmatically: Choose this option when you want to create an app’s user interface by writing the code yourself.

+Join in:

+Create an app interactively:

 # Feedback form
 If you're taking this course through the Graduate School, please fill out [the feedback form](http://bit.ly/rcds2021).